-Student Welfare and Wellbeing
+Student Support & Welfare

 The Department of Physics is committed to the wellbeing of our students.
-We hope that all students have a rewarding and enjoyable experience here, however we recorgnise that there may be times when it seems overwhelming, stressful or isolating.
+We hope that all students have a rewarding and enjoyable experience here, however we recognise that there may be times when it seems overwhelming, stressful or isolating.

 There may be times during your studies when you need to speak to someone about an issue, no matter how big, or small.